MmartinezV2/docker-tomcat-java-example/README.md

   - Build servlets on a gradle docker container
   - Use of multistage builds
-  - Two example servlets from Tomcat9-Examples: HelloWold and Session
+  - Two example servlets from Tomcat9-Examples: HelloWorld and Session
-  - Show use of Sticky Sessions with Apache Reverse Proxy
+  - Shows the use of Sticky Sessions with Apache Reverse Proxy http balancer

 ## Get it up and running